-I can’t believe it’s week five already!
+I can’t believe it’s week five already of the One Room Challenge!
 Where does the time go?
 We made unreal progress this last week.
 As I write this post the paneling is almost complete.
 I’m still really nervous about completing this on time, and there are so many products that are going to make this project sing.
 I’ll share everything in real time on instagram stories.
 Let’s talk about what did happen this week!

 Our Floor From New Ravenna